 Matching treatments to eczema severity

 The NHS aims to match the treatment to the severity of a baby’s eczema.
 We’ve tried to capture the spectrum of diagnosis and treatment in our ‘Baby Eczema NHS Treatment Summary’ below.
-Eczema is a very changeable condition so it is common for a child’s eczema to move up (or down) the severity spectrum and therefore condition should be monitored and their treatments changed accordingly.
+Atopic Dermatitis, or Eczema, is a very changeable condition so it is common for a child’s eczema to move up (or down) the severity spectrum and therefore condition should be monitored and their treatments changed accordingly.

 More on Baby Eczema treatments

 Emollients – these medical moisturisers and form the basis of all eczema treatments.
 They aim to reduce the moisture lost by the skin by covering it in a protective layer as well as replenish the skin’s moisture content.
 They are available as creams and bath additives and there is a plethora of different brands available on prescription.
 It is a case of trial and error to find one that works for your baby’s eczema.
 However, some children can develop a sensitivity to particular emollients over time,so if your baby’s eczema seems to be getting worse it’s worth asking your GP for a different emollient.
 These sensitivities can settle after a break so you may end up alternating between 2 or 3 different brands.
 Emollients need to be used regularly and liberally, and cannot be over-used.

 Corticosteroid creams, also known as ‘steroid creams’ or hydrocortisone, are used to reduce skin inflammation and irritation.
 While they do not cure eczema, they can provide much needed relief during flare-ups and give you and your doctor some time to identify the triggers for your baby’s eczema.
 They should only be used for limited periods but are safe and should have no adverse effects if used as you GP instructs.